CarlSargunar/Umbraco-Docker-Workshop/1-Workshop-Intro.md

 ## How to Reset

-If you need to completely reset your workshop environment (including all files and changes in the `Workshop` folder), you can delete the entire `Workshop` folder and remove any related Docker resources.
+If you ever need to completely reset your workshop environment, you can delete the entire `Workshop` folder (or whichever folder you used).
+I encourage you to keep all your changes to this single folder so you can quickly and easily clean things up if needed.

 > **Warning:** This will permanently delete all files, projects, and changes you have made in the `Workshop` folder.
 Make sure to back up anything you want to keep before proceeding.